riskframe/ai-rmm/framework/manage-4.1.md

 [//]: # (SOFTWARE LICENSE)
 [//]: # (This file is part of AI-RMM, which is distributed under GNU General Public License V3.
 See LICENSE.txt to get a full copy.)

+# Manage 4
-# Manage 4: Risk treatments, including response and recovery, and communication plans for the identified and measured AI risks are documented and monitored regularly.
+> Risk treatments, including response and recovery, and communication plans for the identified and measured AI risks are documented and monitored regularly. [@airmf]

+## Manage 4.1
-## Manage 4.1: Post-deployment AI system monitoring plans are implemented, including mechanisms for capturing and evaluating input from users and other relevant AI actors, appeal and override, decommissioning, incident response, recovery, and change management.
+> Post-deployment AI system monitoring plans are implemented, including mechanisms for capturing and evaluating input from users and other relevant AI actors, appeal and override, decommissioning, incident response, recovery, and change management. [@playbook]

 ### Manage 4.1.1.
 Establish a Post-Deployment Monitoring Plan.